charlesmchen/WeView2/TutorialStretch.md

 Next\: [Design Philosophy](designPhilosophy.html)

-Tutorial 5: Stretch
+Tutorial 6: Stretch
 ==

 <!-- TEMPLATE START -->

-Stretch has a few roles in WeView.
+_Stretch_ is a per-subview property.
+It has a few roles in WeView.
 Put simply, subviews can "stretch" to receive extra space in their layout.

 __Vertical Stretch in a Horizontal Layout__